-- 1 A. Sand/oil interceptors shall be maintained by regularly scheduled cleaning so that they will - 2 properly operate as intended to efficiently intercept the sand and oil from the facility's - 3 wastewater and prevent the discharge of said materials into the city's wastewater collection - 4 system.
-MAINTENANCE FREQUENCY SHALL BE IN ACCORDANCE WITH THE POGS - 5 SECTOR CONTROL PROGRAM POLICY. - 6 B. Maintenance of sand/oil interceptors shall be done in a workmanlike manner only by a - 7 business/professional normally engaged in the servicing of such plumbing fixtures. - 8 C. In the event an interceptor is not properly maintained by the user, owner, lessee, or other - 9 authorized representative of the facility, the city may authorize such maintenance work be - performed on behalf of the facility.
-The costs of such maintenance shall be billed directly to the - customer and shall become part of the charges due and owing to the city and shall constitute a - lien against the property until paid in full. - 13 D. The user must document each pump out with a waste manifest or trip ticket which must - 14 REMAIN ON THE PREMISES OR MADE ACCESSIBLE FOR REVIEW BY THE CITY AT - 15 ANY TIME FOR A MINIMUM OF three (3) years. - 16 E. The user must take reasonable steps to assure that all waste is properly disposed of at a facility in - accordance with federal, state and local regulations (i.e., through a certification by the hauler - included on the waste manifest or trip ticket for each load). - 19 (c) Trucked And Hauled Septage: - 20 (1) General Requirements: The requirements established in this section shall apply to operators of - 21 companies subject to the trucked and hauled septage sector control program requirements - 22 established by the city.
-Users who dispose of trucked and hauled septage waste at the POTW's - septage waste receiving facility (SWRF) shall obtain a permit to do so. - 24 (2) General Control Requirements: - 25 A. All users proposing to discharge trucked and hauled septage wastes shall apply for and obtain - 26 the required SWRF permit from the POTW.
-A USER WITH AN EXPIRING SWRF PERMIT - 27 SHALL APPLY FOR A NEW PERMIT BY SUBMITTING A COMPLETE PERMIT - 28 APPLICATION AT LEAST THIRTY (30) DAYS PRIOR TO THE EXPIRATION OF THE - 29 USER'S EXISTING SWRF PERMIT. - 30 B. SWRF permits are ISSUED TO THE USER FOR A SPECIFIC OPERATION.
-PERMITS - 31 CANNOT BE REASSIGNED, TRANSFERRED, SUBLET OR SOLD TO A NEW USER, - 32 DIFFERENT PREMISES OR A NEW OR CHANGED OPERATION. - 33 C. The city shall establish standards and requirements that shall be met prior to the discharge of - trucked and hauled septage wastes to the POTW.
+- A. Sand/oil interceptors shall be maintained by regularly scheduled cleaning so that they will properly operate as intended to efficiently intercept the sand and oil from the POGS facility's wastewater and prevent the discharge of said materials into the city's wastewater collection system.
+A sand/oil interceptor shall be serviced at a minimum once every year, or more often as provided in the POGS sector control program policy.
+MAINTENANCE FREQUENCY SHALL BE IN ACCORDANCE WITH THE POGS SECTOR CONTROL PROGRAM POLICY. - B. The city may require more frequent cleaning than prescribed in subsection (I)2(b)(2)A of this section.

+A variance from the requirement in subsection (I)2(b)(2)A of this section may be obtained when the user can demonstrate less frequent cleaning is sufficient. - CB.
+Maintenance of sand/oil interceptors shall be done in a workmanlike manner only by a business/professional normally engaged in the servicing of such plumbing fixtures. - DC.
+In the event an interceptor is not properly maintained by the user, owner, lessee, or other authorized representative of the facility, the city may authorize such maintenance work be performed on behalf of the facility.
+The costs of such maintenance shall be billed directly to the customer and shall become part of the charges due and owing to the city and shall constitute a lien against the property until paid in full. - ED.
+The user must document each pump out with a waste manifest or trip ticket which must be kept on site REMAIN ON THE PREMISES for at least OR MADE ACCESSIBLE FOR REVIEW BY THE CITY AT ANY TIME FOR A MINIMUM OF three (3) years. - FE.
+The user must take reasonable steps to assure that all waste is properly disposed of at a facility in accordance with federal, state and local regulations (i.e., through a certification by the hauler included on the waste manifest or trip ticket for each load). - (c) Silver Sector Control Program: The requirements established in this section shall apply to users subject to the silver sector control program requirements established by the city including, but not limited to, photo processing activities, X-ray processing activities, and printing/publishing activities that generate wastewaters with elevated concentrations of silver. - (1) General Control Requirements: - A. Users affected by this section shall be required to implement a silver recovery option as stated in the silver sector control program policy. - B. Control efficiency requirements shall be determined by quantity of process wastewater generated, as specified in the silver sector control program policy. - C. Control options shall be implemented in accordance with requirements in the silver sector control program policy. - (2) Required Maintenance And Recordkeeping: - A. Users are required to install and maintain silver recovery equipment in accordance with manufacturer's recommendations.